 How to go to the Marquesas Islands?

 To reach the Marquesas Islands, whatever way you choose, you need to fly first to Tahiti.
 I came from Paris with Air Tahiti Nui with a stopover in Los Angeles.
-You can also fly direct to Tahiti from Tokyo and Auckland with them.
+You can also fly directly to Tahiti from Tokyo and Auckland with them.
+For affordable flight offers, I highly recommend checking out Kiwi.com.

 Or like me, you can make the most of your trip by flying from Fakarava with a stopover to Nuku Hiva to finally board a 19-seat Twin Otter plane to reach the Jacques Brel-Atuona Airport on Hiva Oa in about 5 hours.